-Chaffetz's Support Of Trump Brings Boos and Jeers At Utah Town Hall
+Chaffetz's Support Of Trump Brings Boos And Jeers At Utah Town Hall

 America

-Chaffetz's Support Of Trump Brings Boos and Jeers At Utah Town Hall
+Chaffetz's Support Of Trump Brings Boos And Jeers At Utah Town Hall

 U.S. Rep. Jason Chaffetz, R-Utah, faced boos and jeers from Utahns in his home district during a rowdy town hall Thursday night in the suburbs outside Salt Lake City.